ICTU/quality-time/docs/src/usage.md

 ### Configuring entities

-An entity is a measured entity like for example one single failed job in GitLab for a metric that measures failed GitLab jobs or a single violation in SonarQube for a metric that measures violations.
+An entity is a measured entity, such as one single failed job in GitLab for a metric that measures failed GitLab jobs or a single violation in SonarQube for a metric that measures violations.
 What exactly an entity is, and what properties it has depends on what the metric in question is measuring.
 Not every metric will have entities.

 To add a source to a metric, expand the metric in the metric table and then click the tab with the source name.
 It will show a list of entities with all its details.